Dr-Info/Printer-Mods/Voron/corner_cable_cover_with_drop_down_holes/README.md

 NEW - Modified the existing design to all the LDO LED splitter PCB to be mounted on the back-upper 2020 extrusion.
 There's a cutout for the splitter PCB and spacer.
 This should allow you to use the max Z height of the stock LDO config.

 **CAUTION**
-Check your max Z travel as there may be some loss.
+<br /> Check your max Z travel as there may be some loss.

 ### Printing
   * Print 1 cover per LED strip